bendtherules/bendtherules.github.com/posts/hooks-is-not-just-about-functions.md

 **Isolated** - WIth reusable logic, you need to make sure that two slice namespaces never collide.
 Else using hooks will be very hard, because you need to know its internal details.

+Good for hooks.
+But also good for groupby feature within a component - each feature can manage their own state without worrying.

 No need to create big manually accumulated setStates. ex-
 ```jsx
 onOptionChange(value) {